-According to Section 1-104.11 of the Wisconsin Food Code any establishment can apply for a modification or waiver that allows that establishment an exemption from strictly following what is written in the food code.
-When an establishment wants to operate outside the food code limits the department may approve a modification for that establishment if the Wisconsin Department of Agriculture Trade and Consumer Protection (DATCP) are provided with satisfactory proof that the grant of a variance will not jeopardize the public's health, safety, or welfare.
-The request for a modification or waiver of requirements should be submitted in writing to the West Allis Health Department for review of the documents.
-The West Allis Health Department will review and forward it to DATCP State with recommendations for approval or disapproval.
-If approved the West Allis Health Department shall keep a copy on file and will review yearly with operator.
+When an establishment wants to operate outside Wisconsin Food Code, the Wisconsin Department of Agriculture and Consumer Protection (DATCP) may approve a modification if provided with satisfactory proof that the variance will not jeopardize the public's health, safety, or welfare.
+The request should be submitted in writing to the West Allis Health Department for review and we will forward it to DATCP with recommendations for approval or disapproval.
+If approved the West Allis Health Department shall keep a copy on file and will review yearly with the operator.

 - A statement of the proposed variance citing the relevant chapter section numbers of the Wisconsin Food Code